razagna/Accelerated-Cpp/Chapter 03/Exercises/README.md

 The program prompts the user for an input sentence and then adds each new word to a `vector`.
 It then loops through each word in the `vector` twice; The outer loop picks out the word to investigate and the inner loop checks how many times the word appears in the `vector` and increases the word count each time it encounters an instance.
 The solution can be found in [q03](q03.cpp). [^3]

 #### Q3-4.
 Write a program to report the length of the longest and shortest `string` in its input.
+For every word in the input, if its the first word entered then its length will act as the starting value for calculating the shortest word using the `min` function from the `<algorithm>` library.
+Likewise, the length of the previous longest word, which starts as zero, is compared to the length of the newest word using the `max` function until we finish reading input words.
+The solution can be found in [q04](q04.cpp).

 #### Q3-5.
 Write a program that will keep track of grades for several students at once.
 The program could keep two `vector`s in sync: The first should hold the student's names, and the second the final grades that can be computed as input is read.
 For now, you should assume a fixed number of homework grades.